 The timing for this course will be advised in the Letter of Offer.

 Delivery mode and location

-This course will be delivered in a classroom-based setting which includes the simulation of a workplace-based environment and through structured online study.
+This program is delivered face-to-face in the classroom and through structured online self- study.

 The course is delivered at: